-As of December 31, 2023, and December 31, 2022, Mexico accounted for 27% and 21% of our total net outstanding accounts receivables, respectively, of which our largest customer in the country accounted for 22% and 18% of our total net outstanding accounts receivables, respectively.
-From time to time, we experience delayed payments from our largest customer in Mexico although the balances due are not in dispute and we do not expect to have any material write-offs of receivables.
-Delays or failure to pay in the future could differ from management's expectations and negatively impact future results of the Company.
-As of December 31, 2023, and December 31, 2022, the U.S. accounted for 11% and 12% of our total net accounts receivables, respectively.
-No other country or individual customer accounted for more than 10% of our total net outstanding accounts receivables.
+As of December 31, 2024 and December 31, 2023, Mexico accounted for 31% and 27% of our total net outstanding accounts receivables, respectively, of which our largest customer in the country accounted for 26% and 22% of our total net outstanding accounts receivables, respectively.
+Our largest customer in Mexico has a history of making late payments and, in more recent periods, has utilized third-party financial institutions to pay certain of our receivables.
+The balances due are not in dispute, however additional or continued delays in customer payments in the future could differ from historical practice and management's current expectations, and delays or failures to pay or defaults, if any, could negatively impact future results of the Company.